sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-main-wall.md

 **22. Lost Monolith (6b+)** the long straightforward crackline and difficult final bulge.

-**22a Unknown (6a+)** The wall immediately left of Screwy Driver keeping out of the crack until forced into it near the top.
-Finish on the BB of Lost Monolith.

 **23. Screwy Driver E1 5b** the shallow groove/crack line to the right with a difficult final section.

-**Harvey Wallbanger (6c)** blunt rib and very hard moves direct through overlap.
-Using the crack out right makes it a more balanced 6b.
+**Harvey Wallbanger (6c)** an eliminate up the wall just L of *Spring Awakening*.
+Climb direct through overlap at the top.
+Using the crack out right near the top makes it a more balanced 6b.

 **24. Spring Awakening E1 5b**  the straight thin crack has been subject to recent cleaning work to the right.
 It has affected the grade slightly but was reclimbed a couple of days after the cleaning.
-It has now been completely recleaned
+It has now been completely recleaned.